 Massachusetts is creating jobs faster than most other states and leading the nation out of the economic recession.
-By March of this year, Massachusetts had more jobs than at the start of the Great Recession, the seventh state to fully recover all job losses.
+By April of 2014, Massachusetts reached 3.3 million jobs, about 14,000 more than there were in April 2008, right before the recession.
 (Source: Executive Office of Labor and Workforce Development)

 - In the first quarter of 2013, the Massachusetts real gross state product grew at an annual rate of 3.98 percent, far ahead of the national rate of 2.5 percent (Source: MassBenchmarks)